 In any case, you always have the right to lodge a complaint with the Belgian supervisory authority in charge of the protection of personal data, i.e. the Belgian Data Protection Authority.

 Rue de la Presse 35, 1000 Brussels, Belgium

 Tel: +32 (0)2 274 48 00

 Duty to report data breaches

-Katrien Verbanck Consultancy will do everything in its power to protect your personal data.
+Katrien Verbanck Consulting will do everything in its power to protect your personal data.
 If a data breach nevertheless occurs, whereby third parties gain access to your personal data, this will be reported at the latest 72 hours after the data breach to the competent authorities and the persons whose data have been leaked.